9AM - 12PM // Biodiversity Education Center

 Sign up for the Coppell E-Newsletter

 Leadership Coppell is an innovative program designed to bring together civic-minded individuals in a forum encouraging learning, questioning and planning.
-Eight, full-day sessions are scheduled to begin February 21, 2019.
+The class comprises eight, full-day sessions.

 Leadership Coppell is a dynamic, hands-on, community leadership program that immerses participants in executive-level leadership training through experiential sessions designed to educate residents about Coppell's history, government, economics and city organizations.
 This program is beneficial for community members who are considering taking an active role in Coppell's future.
 Participants will be challenged and engaged by emerging and existing leaders who come from a diverse array of professions and passions.